askcarter/io16/README.md

 Kubernetes Version: 1.2.2
 Go Version: 1.6+

-## Course Description
+## Description

-Kubernetes is all about applications and in this course you will utilize the Kubernetes API to deploy, manage, and upgrade applications.
-In this part of the workshop you will use an example application called "app" to complete the labs.
+In the last decade, user demand for always on applications have grown, exponentially.
+Many developers choose application patterns (like microservices) to meet this need -- but what about the infrastructure needed to support these ever growing demands?
+In this talk, you will be introduced to the next level of automation using hands on examples of industry standard tooling like Docker, a container format, and Kubernetes, a distributed automation platform.
+We'll cover the basics of modern day applications and how design patterns like microservices drive the need for more robust infrastructure.
+Then we’ll cover packaging and distributing apps using Docker.
+Finally, we’ll up our game to running applications on Kubernetes.
+By the end of this talk you'll have the knowledge to clearn the three major hurdles to writing scalable applications in this always on digital age.

-App is an example 12-Factor application that we'll be using throughout the course.
-During this course you will be working with the following Docker images:
+In this talk you will utilize the Kubernetes API to deploy, manage, and upgrade applications using an example application called "app":  an example 12-Factor application that I'll be using throughout the talk.
+During this talk you will see live demos of working with the following Docker images:

 * [askcarter/monolith](https://hub.docker.com/r/askcarter/monolith) - Monolith includes auth and hello services.
 * [askcarter/auth](https://hub.docker.com/r/askcarter/auth) - Auth microservice.
 Generates JWT tokens for authenticated users.